The ACI Foundation offers scholarships for eligible graduate students whose studies relate to concrete.

 Bertold E. Weinberg Scholarship

-Named in 2003 to recognize Mr. Weinberg, the ACI Foundation Scholarship Council Chair.
+Named in 2003 to recognize Mr. Weinberg, a past ACI Foundation Scholarship Council Chair.

 Katharine & Bryant Mather Scholarship